lidorbashari/INTPolybotServiceTerraform/README.md

 ## Preliminaries

 No need to fork this repo as it doesn't contain code resources.
-You can work on the same repo used in the previous AWS project.
+You can work on the same repo used in the previous Kubernetes project.

 > [!WARNING]
 > This project involves working with multiple AWS services.